-BDEv is a tool to evaluate Big Data processing solutions in terms of performance, resource utilization, energy efficiency and microarchitecture-level events.
-It includes several ready-to-use frameworks (e.g. Hadoop, Spark, Flink) and manages the configuration needed to leverage the available computational resources, like CPU, memory and network interfaces.
-The evaluation of these frameworks can be done by using different benchmarks (e.g. TeraSort, WordCount) included in the BDEv distribution, while also enabling the execution of custom commands.
-Moreover, BDEv eases the execution of experiments and the task of recovering results by providing automatically generated graphs.
+BDEv is a benchmarking tool to evaluate Big Data processing frameworks in terms of performance, resource utilization, energy efficiency and microarchitecture-level events.
+It provides support for multiple frameworks (e.g. Hadoop, Spark, Flink) and manages the configuration needed to leverage the available computational resources like CPU, memory and network interfaces.
+The evaluation of these frameworks can be done by running different benchmarks (e.g. TeraSort, WordCount) included in the BDEv distribution, while also enabling the execution of custom commands.
+Moreover, BDEv eases the deployment of the frameworks over a cluster of nodes, the execution of the experiments and the task of gathering the results by providing automatically generated graphs.

 BDEv has evolved from MREv , which was originally aimed to evaluate HPC-oriented MapReduce frameworks.
 MREv has been used for research purposes in , which analyses the behaviour of HPC-oriented MapReduce frameworks on an HPC cluster.
-It has also been used in the evaluation of Flame-MR [4,5], an efficient MapReduce framework that improves the performance of Hadoop, and for comparing the performance of Hadoop, Spark and Flink in .
+It has also been extensively used during the development and evaluation of Flame-MR [4, 5, 6], an efficient MapReduce framework that improves the performance of Hadoop, and for comparing the performance of Hadoop, Spark and Flink in .

 If you have used BDEv in your research, please cite our work using the following reference: